Congratulations to all the children who took part in Sports… Read More

 Hale Preparatory School, established in September 1980, is a completely independent, co-educational school for children from the age of 4 to 11.
-The school has four broad aims.
+The school has five broad aims.

 The school is accredited by the Independent Schools Joint Council and is subject to regular inspections.
 The most recent inspection was in the summer of 2014.
 The overall summary of the report reads,